tomokr/matching_clothes/README.md

 - scraping the image url as well

 ## Cleaning the data :broom:
 Using python on Jupyter Notebook, I clean the data.
+The notebook is [here](https://github.com/tomokr/matching_clothes/blob/main/Matching_clothes_Target.ipynb).
 ### WIP
 - Making the code into module(.py)
 - Here we just pick up the same product name as the matching clothes.
 However, there's a matching clothes with different names.
 We are going to use some method (regex and NLP?) to find the matching clothes.

 ## Publish :compass:
-Copy and paste the data cleaned to the wix blog.
+Copy and paste the data cleaned to [the wix blog](https://xo20e9.wixsite.com/website).
 ### WIP
 - Automated publication
 - Web app